 Air-to-Air Energy Recovery Ventilators (ERVs)

 Today’s building owners are more concerned about saving money through energy efficiency than ever before.
-Fortunately, air-to-air energy recovery ventilators (ERVs) help them save energy and money by recapturing 40-80 percent of the energy of the exhausted building air and using it to pre-condition incoming ventilation air.
+Fortunately, air-to-air energy recovery ventilators (ERVs) help them save energy and money by recapturing 40–80 percent of the energy of the exhausted building air and using it to pre-condition incoming ventilation air.
 (Specific values can be found in the AHRI Directory of Certified Product Performance.)
 This process decreases system load and thus the amount of energy used by the system, thereby decreasing costs.
 This technology allows users to downsize their entire system.
 In most applications, costs are recouped in payback periods ranging from less than one year to three years.
 Read on to learn how ERVs work.

 The term “Energy Recovery Ventilator,” or ERV, is used here as a generic term for all air-to-air heat recovery ventilation technologies.
 This includes products that are typically called “Heat Recovery Ventilator” (HRV), which transfer sensible energy (temperature difference) only, and those that transfer water vapor and latent energy.